Pycreater/Vehicle-Service-Management-System/README.md

+                        Vehicle Service Management System

-                        Vehicle Service Management System This is a vehicle service management system developed using Spring Boot, JavaScript, and HTML/CSS.
-It is designed to streamline the management of vehicle servicing tasks within an organization.
+This Vehicle Service Management System is developed using Spring Boot, JavaScript, HTML, and CSS.
+It aims to provide a comprehensive solution for managing vehicle services efficiently.

 Features
-User Authentication: Secure login system to ensure only authorized personnel can access the system.
-Vehicle Management: Add, edit, and delete vehicle information including make, model, registration number, and service history.
-Service Scheduling: Schedule service appointments for vehicles with customizable details such as date, time, and service type.
-Service History: Keep track of past service records including dates, types of service, and any notes.
-Billing and Invoicing: Generate invoices for completed services, with options for customization and printing.
-Notification System: Automated reminders for upcoming service appointments and overdue tasks.
-User Roles and Permissions: Define different user roles with varying levels of access to ensure data security and privacy.
-Technologies Used
-Spring Boot: Provides the backend framework for building robust and scalable Java applications.
-JavaScript: Used for dynamic client-side functionality and interaction.
-HTML/CSS: Frontend markup and styling for the user interface.
-MySQL: Database management system for storing vehicle and service data.
-Thymeleaf: Server-side Java template engine for rendering HTML views.
-Installation
+User Management: Admin can manage users with different roles (e.g., mechanic, manager, customer).
+Vehicle Management: Allows adding, updating, and deleting vehicles from the system.
+Service Management: Enables scheduling, tracking, and managing vehicle services.
+Invoice Generation: Automatically generates invoices for completed services.
+Reporting: Provides various reports for analytics and monitoring purposes.

+Getting Started

-Clone the repository: git clone https://github.com/Pycreater/Vehicle-Service-Management-System Navigate to the project directory: cd Vehicle-Service-Management-System Install dependencies: mvn install
+Clone the repository:

+Navigate to the project directory: cd Vehicle-Service-Management-System

+Setup Database:
-Configure the database connection in application.properties.
+Configure your database settings in application.properties.
+Run the database migration scripts if required.

+Run the Application:
-Run the application: mvn spring-boot:run
+mvn spring-boot:run

-Usage
-Access the application through the provided URL.
+Access the Application:
+Open a web browser and go to http://localhost:8080.

+Configuration
-Log in with your credentials.
+Database Configuration: Update application.properties with your database configurations.
-Navigate through the dashboard and use the various features to manage vehicles and services.
-Customize settings and user permissions as needed.
+Role Configuration: Define roles and their permissions in the system.

 Contributing
 Contributions are welcome!
-Please feel free to fork the repository, make changes, and submit pull requests.
+Please feel free to open issues or submit pull requests.

 License
 This project is licensed under the MIT License.

-Support
-For any inquiries or issues, please contact ajinkya11880@gmail.com.
+Acknowledgments
+Special thanks to the Spring Boot, JavaScript, HTML, and CSS communities for providing excellent tools and resources.